Our Latest News

 5 Questions about Rapid Mold & Yeast Testing

-NQAC Dublin has implemented a new Mold & Yeast method that will allow the laboratory to report results out in 3 days, rather than the 5 days required for the traditional Mold & Yeast methods.
+NQAC Dublin has a new Mold & Yeast method that will report results out in 3 days, rather than the 5 days required for the traditional methods.
 Below are five of our most frequently asked questions.

 Why is it important to test for Mold and Yeast at my facility?

-While not all molds or yeasts on food are dangerous, mold is an obvious and unappealing visual indicator to a consumer that quality may not be to their expectations.
+While not all molds or yeasts on food are dangerous, mold is an obvious and unappealing visual indicator of poor quality to a consumer.
 Both mold and yeasts can contribute to negative physical, chemical, and sensory properties of the food product.

 Molds produce spores, which easily spread through the air, and its presence in a facility can quickly become a large-scale contamination issue.